AmitKumarDas/Decisions/blogs/oep/20190619-openebs-operator.md

   # same name as that of operator
   config:

+  # if set to true it disables reconciling the
+  # operator
+  disable:

   # components is optional; operator
   # installs or upgrades all components
+  # if this is not set
   #
-  # can install specified components only
+  # can install specified components as-well
   #
   # will un-install the ones that are not
   # specified and are running due to
   # earlier installations
   components:

+  # if set to true it avoids installing or upgrading
+  # or un-installing openebs components.
+In other
+  # words it has no effect on existing components.
+  componentsNoEffect:
 ```

 #### Operator - Sample 2